Healthy gluten free blueberry muffins are made with almond flour and Greek yogurt. They are delicious, fluffy and make the perfect healthy breakfast!

 These wonderful gluten free blueberry muffins are fragrant and fluffy and just as good as wheat flour blueberry muffins.
 They are perfect for breakfast or as a snack (these paleo muffins, made with almond butter and honey, are excellent too).

-I make these healthy gluten free blueberry muffins with almond flour and plain Greek yogurt.
+I make these healthy gluten free blueberry muffins with almond flour (a better choice than wheat flour) and plain Greek yogurt.
 In terms of the sweetener, you can use any granulated sweetener you like.
 I use xylitol to keep these low carb, but you can use sugar if you prefer.
 Coconut sugar would likely work too.

 If you’d rather use honey in these gluten free blueberry muffins, you’ll need to experiment and see how it goes.
-My guess is that you would need to add a bit of almond flour (maybe 1/4 cup?), and bake at 325 degrees instead of 350.
+My guess is that you would need to add a bit of almond flour and bake at 325 degrees instead of 350.

 If you prefer to use stevia as your sweetener, here’s a recipe I developed for low carb blueberry muffins, made with almond flour and sweetened with stevia.